-Devices connected to a 12 V socket may be activated even when the vehicle is turned off.
+Devices connected to a 12 V socket may be activated when you use preconditioning or even when the vehicle is turned off.

 Some devices may become hot when charged through the 12 V outlet.
 This is normal for many devices.